Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - When you develop a website, you will be writing a lot of JavaScript code.
 In order to make the website smaller, we often apply a concept called minification whereby you use a tool to minify your code in order to save characters.
 Saving characters automatically saves KBs.
 - Minification removes all the comments in the code and then removes all the white-spaces.

+### At the end of a statement

+A statement is a piece of code that performs a very specific operation.
+For example, a variable declaration is a statement.
+Another example is assigning a new value to a variable or calling a function.